JLChnToZ/BMP-U/README.md

 - **Online ranking**: It is not critical but players will be happy to compare the result online each other.
 - **Proper options UI**: Currently the only way to configue the key mappings is in the launch game menu, it will be not able to change after the game starts until the player re-launch the game.
 In the other hand, it would be better if player can change the channel orders and save or load multiple configuation.
-- **A more charming name for the whole stuff**: Well, I think "Be-Music Player" is not good enough.

 ## How to Play